*quite a long read, sorry It’s harder to summarise life events than I thought!*

 I’t”s certainly taken me some time to start writing about chronic pain and the experience that led up to it.
 Maybe because even now, after a couple of years have passed and I am managing this condition I am still in denial.
 Something inside of me wants to think this is temporary, after all, who wants to think that they spend the rest of their life somewhat impaired, less able and in pain?

-I was 18 years old when I started to develop pain in my wrists, mainly when writing or using the computer, this made me suspicious of an overuse injury like (RSI), but after advice from doctors just take painkillers and not think about it much the pain began to reduce significantly and I became less concerned.
+I was 18 years old when I started to develop pain in my wrists, mainly when writing or using the computer, this made me suspicious of an overuse injury like (RSI), but after advice from doctors to take painkillers, the pain began to reduce significantly and I became less concerned.
 A few weeks later I noticed a returning in symptoms which I tried to tackle from every angle; splinting, stretching, abstaining from any technology usage (which is close to impossible in this day and age) to try and remedy the pain, with limited success.

 Over the next couple of months things worsened, as I started my second year of university my health began to deteriorate, I was unable to write, hold objects, or complete ordinary activities with my hands without pain or my thumbs dislocating, I had developed back pain making sitting or standing for any period of time painful, my shoulders would dislocate when lying down and my arms would ache.
-Doctors in my university city were unable to provide an explanation and now standard painkillers such as paracetamol or ibuprofen were ineffective.
+Doctors in the city that i attended university were unable to provide an explanation and now standard painkillers were ineffective.
 There seemed to be no other choice but to leave my studies and later embark on a very difficult journey to finding specialist who could provide a diagnosis.

-I began to realise that although doctors are just human, they could be very crappy ones with very little to offer.
-Of course, this was not because they could not figure out what was wrong with me, there’s only so much textbook knowledge one can learn, but instead, it was how they felt that they had the right to belittle me, behaving in a dismissive and arrogant way, suggesting if their colleagues could not figure it out then it was clear a problem did not exist.
-Making me feel like a time waster, a nutcase and at one point, leaving me to have a crying meltdown hunched over in a ball in one unsuspecting physiotherapists office.
+I began to realise that although doctors are just human, they could be very unpleasant ones with very little to offer.
+Of course, this was not because they could not figure out what was wrong with me, there’s only so much textbook knowledge one can learn, but rather how they belittled me, making me feel like a time waster, a nutcase and at one point, leaving me to have a crying meltdown hunched over in a ball in one unsuspecting physiotherapists office.
 Its not a surprise that I began to feel more depressed about going health appointments then I did about my condition which was during this time,worsening.

 In the meantime, similar symptoms of pain, stiffness and aching were developing in my feet, knees and pelvis.
 I would spend days lying in bed with ice on my feet to reduce inflammation, or my hands soaking in hot water, bandaging my wrist and sometimes my toes to prevent movement, reading, watching TV, trying my best to heal myself, to heal my mind, trying to convince myself it would get better, but things were not improving.

 During this six month period, I often spent the weekdays doing gentle swimming, a recommendation by very arrogant yet helpful physiotherapist, which unfortunately happened to be the only helpful advice that I received from any other physiotherapy service on the National Health Service (NHS).
-I received no treatment despite being referred by the rheumatologist to the physiotherapist….for treatment.
-The physiotherapists I saw seemed to be very open about not having anything to offer me.
-Doctors also proved very unhelpful insisting the only answers were drugs.
-So I took myself to the swimming pool three times a week alongside doing yoga every day, hurting myself a lot of the time in the process but just having to adjust and readjust until I found yoga helped a lot, although not recommended for hyper mobile people was something that helped me become less tense, moving more and temporarily pain free.
+I took myself to the swimming pool three times a week alongside doing yoga every day, hurting myself a lot of the time in the process but just having to adjust and readjust until I found yoga helped a lot, although not recommended for hyper mobile people, was something that helped me become less tense, moving more and temporarily pain free.
 (Shout out to yoga with Adrienne!)

-M physical condition did improve, enough to where I felt going back to university would not be impossible, and with the sufficient medical evidence, the school allowed me access to disability services and as thankful as I was for the support, it is still a word I am not ready to face.
+My physical condition did improve, enough to where I felt going back to university would not be impossible, and with the sufficient medical evidence, the school allowed me access to disability services and as thankful as I was for the support, it is still a word I am not ready to face.
 I restarted my second year of University, and went to visit my GP as I was still in correspondence with him during the leave of absence.
 I had not seen him in over six months and was slightly anxious as to how he would receive me now been diagnosed, given a fit to work letter and having access to the disability service at the University.
-Call me naive but I was hoping for a slightly warmer welcome than what I received.

 Upon being called to his office, I was met with no eye contact and asked how I could be helped.
-I told him that I now was feeling significantly better, had access to the disability service and my own care plan set up with the university, a diagnosis, and that I would now want to continue seeking treatment for here in this city and begin managing my healthcare at the surgery to which he retorted, “disability services were not setting students up for the real world”, that there was discrepancies with my diagnosis, and that he was unable to provide any treatment options for my diagnosis and that I should know it was lifelong.
+I told him of my progress to which he retorted, “disability services were not setting students up for the real world”, that there was discrepancies with my diagnosis, and that he was unable to provide any treatment options for my diagnosis and that I should know it was lifelong.
 I soon saw the negative and spiteful direction that my general practitioner with the appointment and admittedly became shocked and hurt though I should have hardly expected better.
-I began to object to some of the points he was making which was met by a hand raised up to silence me.
+I began to object to some of the points he was making which was met by a hand raised to silence me.
 That day I walked out of his office and never returned.

-Even though I was aware that his negativity was just spitefulness, I remember going to bed that night feeling my heart continuously racing, for weeks, day and night I felt my heart beating so fast it was as if I could not breathe.
-Eventually it settled and my heart rate returned to normal.
+I was aware that his negativity was just spitefulness, but I remember going to bed that night feeling my heart continuously racing continuously for weeks, as if I could not catch up to it and struggled to breathe.
 Over time I found a new general practitioner at the same surgery that I was able to communicate very well with, a true blessing considering even walking into hospitals or doctors surgery provokes anxiety.

-Fast forward almost 3 years, yes I still have painful symptoms in my primarily in my hands and in other areas of my body, but I’ve gone weeks without pain followed by sudden return.
-I often think to myself, If I had no pain, I wouldn’t suffer from depression or anxiety.
+Now, 3 years later, I often think to myself, If I had no pain, I wouldn’t suffer from depression or anxiety.
 Thats a nice thought but unfortunately not backed up by evidence, I know that even when the pain is less noticeable, I still feel depressed and anxious and often wonder why even without the debilitating physical symptoms I feel this way.
 The depression and anxiety is just as debilitating as my physical health in its worse condition.
 It was somewhere during this time period I decided to go on antidepressants.
 Not because I felt forced or coerced to as I did by my first doctor, but because I knew that something out of my control, routed deep within my brain was sick and in need of help.

 Thank you so very much if you ended up reading this, I appreciate your support of this blog